Years and miles evaporate

 -c.
 Jody Lee Collins 2017

-I recently returned from a 5 day visit to Southern California, the land where I grew up.
-I spent my days and evenings with family and friends, enjoying the rich, singular experience of a place that is buried deep in my bones.
-My mind was flooded with memories when I came home and, as usual, poured out into words. (‘Beginning’ first appeared on this blog in September, 2016).
+Every summer I have a chance to visit Southern California, the land where I grew up.
+I spend days and evenings with family and friends, enjoying the rich, singular experience of a place that is buried deep in my bones.
+My mind is always flooded with memories when I return and, as usual, poured out into words.